Tomates Farcies Recipe (Stuffed Tomatoes)

 Keep Track of the Tops!

-If you mix them up, they’ll all look a bit lopsided once they are baked.
-If the tomatoes are too wobbly and are having a hard time staying upright, you can slice a small sliver off the bottom of the wobbly tomato to stabilize it.
+• If you mix them up, they’ll all look a bit lopsided once they are baked.
+If the tomatoes are too wobbly and having a hard time staying upright, you can slice a small sliver off the bottom of each tomato to stabilize it.

 Step#2: Prepare the Tomato Stuffing

-You’ll cut off the crusts of the bread and then cut the bread into cubes and toss gently with milk.
-This is the same technique my Italian relatives employ for their meatballs and it does a world of good!
+• You can leave the crusts on, cut the bread into cubes, and toss it gently with milk.
+This is the same technique my Italian relatives employ for their meatballs, and it does a world of good!

-The bread and the milk make the stuffing in the tomatoes less dense, and more light and fluffy!
+• The bread and the milk make the stuffing in the tomatoes less dense, lighter, and fluffier!

 Keeping the Stuffing Light!